Toadsword/EZRollback/Documentation/EzRollback.md

 ## Example scripts

-For **IRollbackBehaviour** : PositionRollback and RotationRollback, that implements rollback for the position and the rotation of the linked object.
+For **IRollbackBehaviour** : PositionRollback.cs and RotationRollback.cs, that implements rollback for the position and the rotation of the linked object.

 For **RollbackInputManager** : SampleRollbackInputManager, implementing the basic Unity input system to the needs of the rollback system.
 Can be found in Tests/Runtime/InputDelayComparer.